|

 Pickpocketing in Morocco

 Although pickpocketing isn’t exactly classified as a “scam” (it’s more of a petty crime), it’s definitely something to be cautious about in busy tourist spots worldwide.
-Personally, I’ve never experienced it in Morocco, but I have heard about it occurring in highly congested parts of Fes and Marrakech, particularly Djemaa el-Fnaa.
+Personally, I’ve never experienced it in Morocco.
+But I have heard about it occurring in highly congested parts of Fes and Marrakech, particularly Djemaa el-Fnaa.

 In these areas, Moroccan pickpockets can easily grab wallets and phones when you’re stuck in foot traffic jams or busy browsing a souk stall.
 Unfortunately, by the time you notice what’s happened, the thief has already disappeared, making it very difficult to recover your belongings.